kedarmhaswade/rdoc_rest/README.markdown

-`method_name` - The name of the method, overrides the method name `api_status` - Per-method setting of the API, by default all API methods are private `path` - Path to the API request
+`method_name` - The name of the method, overrides the method name `api_status` - Per-method setting of the API, by default all API methods are private `returns` - Generic field for what the API returns, can be used if you want to add automatic JSON highlighting or pretty printing
+`path` - Path to the API request

 # Customization